joeyklee/carto-code-of-ethics/README.md

 The role of criticism, when given appropriately, is to evaluate and improve work.
 Criticism is a gift.
 It makes good work better.
 It keeps bad work from seeing the light of day.

-Criticism should be asked for and welcomed at every step of the design process.
+Criticism should be asked for and welcomed at every step of the map making process.
 You can’t fix a cake once it’s been baked.
 But you can increase the chances your project is successful by getting feedback early and often.
 It’s your responsibility to ask for criticism.

 ## A map maker strives to know their audience.

-Design is the intentional solution to a problem within a set of constraints.
-To know whether you are properly solving those problems you need to meet the people who are having them.
+Map making is a privilege.
+Map making gives you power.
+As a map maker, you are creating a rendering of the world, making decisions about what is represented and therefore who is represented.
+To know whether you are properly modeling the world you need to meet the people who may be affected by your map.
 And if you are part of a team, your team should strive to reflect those people.
-The more a team can reflect the audience it is solving for, the more thoroughly it can solve those problems.
-That team can come at a problem from different points-of-view, from different backgrounds, from different sets of needs and experiences.
-A team with a single point of view will never understand the constraints they need to design for as well as a team with multiple points of view.
+The more a team can reflect the audience it is mapping for, the more thoroughly you can map.
+That team can represent "what is on the map" from different points-of-view, from different backgrounds, from different sets of needs and experiences.
+A team with a single point of view will never understand the politics of their maps as well as a team with multiple points of view.

 What about empathy?
 Empathy is a pretty word for exclusion.
 If you want to know how women would use something you’re designing get a woman on the team that’s designing it.

 ## A map maker does not believe in edge cases.

-When you decide who you’re designing for, you’re making an implicit statement about who you’re not designing for.
+When you decide who you’re making a map for, you’re making an implicit statement about who you’re not making a map for.
 For years we referred to people who weren’t crucial to our products’ success as “edge cases”.
 We were marginalizing people.
 And we were making a decision that there were people in the world whose problems weren’t worth solving.

 Facebook now claims to have two billion users.
 1% of two billion people, which most products would consider an edge case, is twenty million people.
 Those are the people at the margins.